fistfulofhummus/venomLoader/README.md

 ./builder.sh <http://IP/config> main.go
 ```
 At this point the loader as well as a basic payload should be ready.
 Modify the main.go and instr file to suit your situation.
+Keep in mind that the config is a json file that should be located in the same dir as the http server.
 ## To-Do

 - Make a builder that automates creation of msf payload and base64 encoding it.